Ekkehard-Schulze/indoor-climate-logger/README.md

 Never forget
 ---------------------
-A _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
+The script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient, if you want to configure multiple loggers and use and maintain the same _indoor-climate-logger.py/code.py_ for all of them.
 With one logger, remove user_settings.py and edit settings in _indoor-climate-logger.py/code.py_ instead.